Hourglass: Middle Ages

 There are no records of the hourglass existing in Europe prior to the Late Middle Ages; the first documented example dates from the 14th century, a depiction in the 1338 fresco Allegory of Good Government by Ambrogio Lorenzetti.

 Use of the marine sandglass has been recorded since the 14th century.
 The written records about it were mostly from logbooks of European ships.
 In the same period it appears in other records and lists of ships stores.
 The earliest recorded reference that can be said with certainty to refer to a marine sandglass dates from c.
 1345, in a receipt of Thomas de Stetesham, clerk of the King's ship La George, in the reign of Edward III of England; translated from the Latin, the receipt says: in 1345:

 The same Thomas accounts to have paid at Lescluse, in Flanders, for twelve glass horologes (" pro xii. orlogiis vitreis "), price of each 41/2 gross', in sterling 9s.
 Item, For four horologes of the same sort (" de eadem secta "), bought there, price of each five gross', making in sterling 3s.
 4d.

 Marine sandglasses were popular aboard ships, as they were the most dependable measurement of time while at sea.
 Unlike the clepsydra, hourglasses using granular materials were not affected by the motion of a ship and less affected by temperature changes (which could cause condensation inside a clepsydra).
 While hourglasses were insufficiently accurate to be compared against solar noon for the determination of a ship's longitude (as an error of just four minutes would correspond to one degree of longitude), they were sufficiently accurate to be used in conjunction with a chip log to enable the measurement of a ship's speed in knots.

 The hourglass also found popularity on land as an inexpensive alternative to mechanical clocks.
 Hourglasses were commonly seen in use in churches, homes, and work places to measure sermons, cooking time, and time spent on breaks from labor.
 Because they were being used for more everyday tasks, the model of the hourglass began to shrink.
 The smaller models were more practical and very popular as they made timing more discreet.

 After 1500, the hourglass was not as widespread as it had been.
 This was due to the development of the mechanical clock, which became more accurate, smaller and cheaper, and made keeping time easier.
 The hourglass, however, did not disappear entirely.
 Although they became relatively less useful as clock technology advanced, hourglasses remained desirable in their design.
 The oldest known surviving hourglass resides in the British Museum in London.

-Not until the 18th century did John Harrison come up with a marine chronometer that significantly improved on the stability of the hourglass at sea.
+Not until the 18th century did John Harrison invent a marine chronometer that significantly improved on the stability of the hourglass at sea.
 Taking elements from the design logic behind the hourglass, he made a marine chronometer in 1761 that was able to accurately measure the journey from England to Jamaica accurate within five seconds.